 Type of Funding

-The competition is to be run over 2 rounds.
+The competition is to be conducted over 2 rounds.
 Round 1 is a virtual round comprising a virtual pitch and the submission of a 5-page Executive Summary of the proposed “Concept Solution”.
-Round 2 (Finals) comprises an intensive week-long competition round held in Brisbane, Queensland.
-The Global Business Challenge is conducted as a partnership between Queensland University of Technology, The University of Queensland and Griffith University and with the support of the Australian government and industry.
+Round 2 (Finals) comprises an intensive week-long competition round held in Brisbane, Queensland from 30 September to 3 October 2019.

 There are 2 types of prizes: GBC Competition Prizes (totalling AUD125,000); and Industry Prizes.
-Under the GBC Prizes, The 1st Prize winner walks away with AUD25,000 plus AUD75,000 Project Prize, while the 2nd Prize winner receives AUD15,000 and the 3rd Prize winner, AUD10,000.
+Under the GBC Prizes, The 1st Prize winner walks away with AUD100,000, while the 2nd Prize winner receives AUD15,000 and the 3rd Prize winner, AUD10,000.

+Industry Prizes are yet to be announced.
 Industry partners could also become a first partner to a commercialisation.
 Industry prizes are specifically meant for supporting finalist teams, or their collaborator, in their commercialisation effort.